azhadm/multi-tenant-starbucks/Frontend/README.md

 ### Run in local environment:

-1. After installing Python language and required package, go to directory where application.py is located and run the following command :
+1. After installing Python language and required packages, go to directory where application.py is located and run the following command :

         python application.py